SSnippy/Automatic-Pet-Feeder/README.md

 The water component needs to food grade to instead of using a water pump, an air pump pushes air form one pipe which allows water to flow up in another pipe.

 All this comes together with an arduiono and bluetooth module.

+Go to the MIT app inventor website, and in project upload the aia file to start using the app.